-Oliver Manahan, Arman Aygen and Karen Shunk are Agents of Alliances Management Consulting, Inc., and Simon Kleine is an Agent of Kleine Consulting Limited.
+Oliver Manahan and Arman Aygen are Agents of Alliances Management Consulting, Inc., and Simon Kleine is an Agent of Kleine Consulting Limited.

 EMVCo's new website and Participant Dashboard are now live.
 To access your account for the first time on our new website you'll need to carry out a password reset here.
 You will then be sent an email to reset your password.